jaivalis/release-raccoon/README.md

 [![CircleCI Docs Status](https://circleci.com/gh/jaivalis/release-raccoon/tree/develop.svg?style=svg)](https://circleci.com/gh/jaivalis/release-raccoon/tree/develop)
 ## Installation

-We recommend to use virtualenv for development:
+For development virtualenv is recommended.

 If you don't have it, start by installing it